 One of the most basic things a cloud platform does is execute applications.
-Each of the Azure execution models has its own role to play.
+Each of the Azure compute models has its own role to play.

 You can use these technologies separately or combine them as needed to create the right foundation for your application.
 The approach you choose depends on what problems you're trying to solve.

 The ability to create a virtual machine on demand, whether from a standard image or from one you supply, can be very useful.
-Add the ability to pay for this VM by the minute and only while it's running, and it's even more useful.
 This approach, commonly known as Infrastructure as a Service (IaaS), is what Azure Virtual Machines provides.
 Figure 2 shows a combination of how a Virtual Machine (VM) runs and how to create one from a VHD.

-Wherever the image comes from, you can persistently store any changes made while a VM is running.
+Wherever the VHD comes from, you can persistently store any changes made while a VM is running.
 The next time you create a VM from that VHD, things pick up where you left off.
 The VHDs that back the Virtual Machines are stored in Azure Storage blobs, which we talk about later.
 That means you get redundancy to ensure your VMs won’t disappear due to hardware and disk failures.
 It's also possible to copy the changed VHD out of Azure, then run it locally.

-Azure VMs can be used in many different ways.
-You might use them to create an inexpensive development and test platform that you can shut down when you've finished using it.
+- Dev/Test - You might use them to create an inexpensive development and test platform that you can shut down when you've finished using it.
 You might also create and run applications that use whatever languages and libraries you like.
 Those applications can use any of the data management options that Azure provides, and you can also choose to use SQL Server or another DBMS running in one or more virtual machines.
-Another option is to use Azure VMs as an extension of your on-premises datacenter, running SharePoint or other applications.
-To support this, it's possible to create Windows domains in the cloud by running Active Directory in Azure VMs.
-This quite general approach to cloud computing can be used to address many different problems.
-What you do is up to you.

-One of the most common things that people do in the cloud is run web sites and web applications.
+One of the most common things that people do in the cloud is run websites and web applications.
 Azure Virtual Machines allows this, but it still leaves you with the responsibility of administering one or more VMs and the underlying operating systems.
 Cloud services web roles can do this, but deploying and maintaining them still takes administrative work.
-What if you just want a web site where somebody else takes care of the administrative work for you?
+What if you just want a website where somebody else takes care of the administrative work for you?

-This is exactly what Azure Web Sites provides.
-This execution model offers a managed web environment using the Azure Management portal as well as APIs.
-You can move an existing web site into Azure Web Sites unchanged, or you can create a new one directly in the cloud.
-Once a web site is running, you can add or remove instances dynamically, relying on Azure Web Sites to load balance requests across them.
-Azure Web Sites offers both a shared option, where your web site runs in a virtual machine with other sites, and a standard option that allows a site to run in its own VM.
+This is exactly what Web Apps provides.
+This compute model offers a managed web environment using the Azure Management portal as well as APIs.
+You can move an existing website application into Web Apps unchanged, or you can create a new one directly in the cloud.
+Once a website is running, you can add or remove instances dynamically, relying on Azure Web Apps to load balance requests across them.
+Azure Apps offers both a shared option, where your website runs in a virtual machine with other sites, and a standard option that allows a site to run in its own VM.
 The standard option also lets you increase the size (computing power) of your instances if needed.

-Azure Web Sites is intended to be useful for corporations, developers, and web design agencies.
-For corporations, it's an easy-to-manage, scalable, highly secure, and highly available solution for running presence web sites.
-For development, it supports .NET, PHP, Node.js, and Python along with SQL Database and MySQL (from ClearDB, a Microsoft partner) for relational storage.
+For development, Web Apps supports .NET, PHP, Node.js, Java and Python along with SQL Database and MySQL (from ClearDB, a Microsoft partner) for relational storage.
 It also provides built-in support for several popular applications, including WordPress, Joomla, and Drupal.
-The goal is to provide a low-cost, scalable, and broadly useful platform for creating web sites and web applications in the public cloud.
+The goal is to provide a low-cost, scalable, and broadly useful platform for creating websites and web applications in the public cloud.